 Members receive access to a range of exclusive benefits such as events at the UN and across the United States, as well as opportunities to advocate, host Model UN conferences, and connect young professionals to UN experts.

 Global Classrooms: Washington, DC Model UN Conference

 Global Classrooms DC (GCDC) is implemented by the United Nations Association of the National Capital Area (UNA-NCA) and is a part of a worldwide initiative of the United Nations Association of the USA to bring Model UN into urban public schools.
 Using special curricular materials, up-to-date online and print resources, and comprehensive support and training for participating teachers, GCDC brings this experience to DC metropolitan area public schools in dynamic ways.
 The result of these initiatives has enabled the program to successfully work with DC public middle and high schools in the District of Columbia Public Schools (DCPS).
 GCDC was implemented in more than 80 schools, reaching over 2,500 students and 100 teachers in the 2011-2012 school year.
-For information on the 2013 Global Classrooms: DC Model UN Conference held May 7, 2013, please visit the UNA-NCA page below:
+For information on the 2014 Global Classrooms: DC Model UN Conference will be held April 29, 2014, please visit the UNA-NCA page below:

 Through the program, middle and high school students and teachers in the Washington, DC, metropolitan area participate in year-round activities that help them understand the global system, increase their knowledge of other cultures and traditions, improve their ability to think analytically and creatively, and tackle global problems and issues collectively.
 Participating students learn to interact civilly and productively with individuals from different cultural backgrounds.

 Utilizing the wealth of resources available in the nation's capital, Global Classrooms DC (GCDC) looks forward to continuing to promote global awareness and an interest in international affairs in our partner schools.